google/WebFundamentals/src/content/en/fundamentals/design-and-ui/media/images.md

   </figure>
 </div>

-Learn how to work with images on the modern web, so that your images look great and load quickly on any device and pick up a range of skills and techniques to smoothly integrate responsive images into your development workflow.
+Learn how to work with images on the modern web&mdash;so that your images look great and load quickly on any device&mdash;and pick up a range of skills and techniques to smoothly integrate responsive images into your development workflow.

 [View Course](https://udacity.com/ud882){: .external }